 We have all been there: Just as we enjoy our deepest and most restful sleep, the alarm clock goes off and shatters the silence.
 Before we know it, we tap the snooze button so we can enjoy a few extra minutes of rest before getting up to tackle the day.

 At first glance, this innocent ritual seems great.
 But upon closer look, hitting the snooze button is worse than most people imagine.
-Let’s see why.
+Today, we will explore the issues with sleep deprivation and how to start getting more rest.
+Let's dive in.

 Sleep quantity and quality matter equally.
 They are two sides of the same coin.
 Once your alarm clock goes off, it wakes you up.
 So even if you hit the snooze button and fall asleep immediately, your alarm has already broken the chain, and you are no longer in that state of deep rest.

-In fact, hitting the snooze button might be worse.
-Instead of sleeping as much as you can and waking up to tackle the day, you worsen the quality of your last 20, 30, or 40 minutes of sleep.
+Hitting the snooze button might be worse.
 If left uninterrupted, your body can use that time to be in a deep sleep.
 But if you wake up, hit snooze, and repeat, you get out of that state and can only enjoy some shallow rest until it is time to get up or hit snooze again.

 Plus, snoozing can also worsen the experience of waking up in the morning.
 For example, if you hit the snooze button and fall asleep immediately, the alarm clock will go off again just as you drift off.
 This can make for an unpleasant experience and only make it more challenging to wake up in the morning.